 Slow Cooker Meatballs

 Spaghetti and meatballs, anyone?
-So why not do one better and try some slow cooker meatballs!
+Why not do one better and try this slow cooker meatballs recipe!

 Nothing goes together better than this perfect pair, and luckily there is a healthier way to do them.
 Conventional options are less than ideal, merely because store-bought noodles are made with refined white flours making them a less favourable choice.
 The good news is that spaghetti squash topped with slow cooker meatballs is a very tasty alternative.

 Now, if you have made spaghetti squash before, you are likely thinking “But Red, it gets all mushy and stringy!”.
 I know, I’ve been there too, but now I’ve got the secret.
 The trick to getting the most noodle-like spaghetti squash is the way you cut the squash itself.
 Most people cut their squash length-wise, but the trick is to cut the squash horizontally right down the middle.
 Doing so, helps to ensure you get long strands of noodles, and allowing the squash to cool a little before removing the strands ensures your noodles are less watery and mushy.

 You can certainly make meatballs and sauce on the stovetop, and this recipe will work just as well for it, but doing them in the slow cooker its slightly less work, and helps to ensure the meatballs are nice and tender and allows the sauce to concentrate in flavours as it simmers all day.
 Just call me Nonna; “Mangia, mangia!”